nimblecrm/api-docs/docs/obtaining_key.rst

     **client_id**
         *required* — Your Client Key from Application Page.
     **redirect_uri**
-        *required* — URI where you have a handler who will catch a code and finish the Process **response_type**
+        *required* — URI where you have a handler who will catch a code and finish the Process, see note below.
+    **response_type**
         *required* — must be set to "code".
 We don't support Implicit Flow, so ``code`` must be always sent here.
     **scope**
         *optional* — for now it is only one scope for Nimble API, so skip this parameter for now.

+    .. note:: Please note, that main value for redirect URL is specified in application settings on developer portal. ``redirect_uri`` parameter in URL could be used only to overwrite path part in redirect URL.
+So, ``redirect_uri`` should have exactly same domain, as specified in application settings.

 **Example request**::

     GET https://api.nimble.com/oauth/authorize?client_id=5f96b5e9adaxzca93x1213123132&redirect_uri=https://yourportal.com&response_type=code